periph/gohci/README.md

 }
 ```

 Edit it based on your needs.
 Run again and it will start a web server.
+When
+`sci` is running, updating `sci.json` will make the process quit.
+It is assumed
+that you use a service manager, like systemd.

 ### OAuth2 token